Redefining Technology

 D.Fully dynamic models

-How do you measure ROI from your AI energy initiatives?
+What specific KPIs do you use to evaluate ROI from AI-driven energy initiatives?

 4/6